-Each resident will be permitted for external posting during the training period on payment of stipend for a period of not exceeding one month as per the need and on recommendation of the HoD.
+The residents are permitted for external posting during the training period on payment of stipend for a period not exceeding one month as per the need and on recommendation of the HoD.
 The request for such training shall be submitted to the Dean, SVIMS through proper channel, two months in advance in order to process with the institution where the posting is required.
 The expenditure towards travel, accommodation and fees shall be borne by the individual.

-10. COMPULSORY SERVICE
+12. COMPULSORY SERVICE